i18next/i18next-gitbook/overview/translation-management-systems.md

 → Locize is the only option in this set.

 **You want broad LLM bring-your-own-key support combined with an MCP server for editor-native AI workflows.**
 → Locize (OpenAI / Gemini / Mistral / Lara / DeepL; 22-tool MCP in the official Registry).
-POEditor (OpenAI / Gemini / Anthropic / DeepL; official MCP).
+POEditor (OpenAI / Gemini / Anthropic; official MCP).
 Tolgee (OpenAI / OpenAI Azure / Anthropic / Google AI; official MCP).
 Crowdin (OpenAI / Gemini / Azure OpenAI; official MCP).
 SimpleLocalize (OpenAI BYOK; official MCP).
-All four have BYOK plus an MCP server, with different LLM provider breadths.
+All five have BYOK plus an MCP server, with different LLM provider breadths.

 ## Where Locize is uniquely strong — and where the marginal advantage narrows